atremblay/obsidian-math/Ordinary differential equations/Solutions/Separation of variables.md

 ---

 > [!summary]
-> Separation of variables is one way to solve an [[Ordinary differential equation|ordinary differential equation]].
+> Separation of variables is one way to solve an [[../Definitions/Ordinary differential equation|ordinary differential equation]].
 >
 > $$
 > \boxed{